Undivided Resources

 • Do your own research.
 If you feel the school isn’t up to date on what’s available, share what you know.
 Open Access, an open-source project created by a California SELPA, offers a fantastic (and frequently updated) database of resources for teachers and is intended to help IEP teams provide the assistive tech supports that students need.

-Check out our article Assistive Technology Tools to Empower Students with Disabilities for a round-up of the many assistive tech tools and software applications out there to support students.
+In some cases, AT devices and services, such as a graphic organizer, can be obtained without an AT evaluation.
+Check out our article IEP Assistive Technology Tools to Empower Students with Disabilities for a roundup of the many AT tools and software applications out there to support students.

 How to request an AT evaluation